scala/make-release-notes/hand-written.md

 scala> runRunnable.run()
 Run!
 ```

+For each lambda the compiler generates a method containing the lambda body, and emits an `invokedynamic` that will spin up a lightweight class for this closure using the JDK's `LambdaMetaFactory`.
+Note that in the following situations, an anonymous function class is still synthesized at compile-time:

+  - If the SAM type is not a simple interface, for example an abstract class or a trait with a field definition (see [#4971](https://github.com/scala/scala/pull/4971))
+  - If the abstract method is specialized - except for `scala.FunctionN`, whose specialized variants can be instantiated using `LambdaMetaFactory` (see [#4971](https://github.com/scala/scala/pull/4971))
+  - If the function literal is defined in a constructor or a super call ([#3616](https://github.com/scala/scala/pull/3616))

+The language specification has the [full list of requirements for SAM conversion](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#sam-conversion).

+Compared to Scala 2.11, the new scheme has the advantage that, in most cases, the compiler does not need to generate an anonymous class for each closure.
+This leads to significantly smaller JAR files.

 Our backend support for `invokedynamic` is also available to macro authors, as shown in [this test case](https://github.com/scala/scala/blob/v2.12.0/test/files/run/indy-via-macro-with-dynamic-args/macro_1.scala).